 Brace yourself for the list of things you need: pruning shears and a small vase or glass of water.
 That's all it takes.
 While helpful for propagating other plants, things like rooting compound or fertilizer are unnecessary with easy-to-root lucky bamboo.
 But it's important that the shears are sharp and sterile, as a dull cut can be traumatic to both the cutting and the parent plant, and infections can happen when shears aren't clean.

 On the parent plant, look for a healthy shoot off the main stalk.
 It should have at least two segments or nodes on it.
 Cut it in a sharp, straight line just above where it connects to the parent plant.
 Wherever you cut, you'll be encouraging new growth on the parent plant, so be sure it's somewhere you're wanting it to be fuller.

 Meanwhile, on the cutting, remove the bottom layer of leaves to encourage new plant growth.
 Place the bottom of the cutting into at least 2 inches of filtered or distilled water.
 Now, it's a waiting game.
 It can take a few weeks for roots to start showing, but as they do, you should see new leaf growth too.
 Care for it as you would any water-grown lucky bamboo by replacing the water once a month with fresh filtered or distilled water.

 Once the Roots Establish

 Always keep the roots covered, whether it's with water or with soil.
-Lucky bamboo can do better as a water-grown plant in its early days, but if you want it to live a longer life, eventually replanting it in soil can be wise.
+Lucky bamboo can do better as a water-grown plant in its early days, but if you want it to live a longer life, eventually replanting it on soil is the move to make.

 Be sure to always used filtered or distilled water for any lucky bamboo plants no matter how they're growing because they are notoriously sensitive to fluoride, which can cause brown leaves.
 Luckily, the lucky bamboo is an easy plant to keep healthy, and it's perfect for folks who like low-maintenance houseplants.